-You can add one of these controls to the Plane plot stack by using the Add XYArray Control ( button in the control panel toolbar, or the corresponding item in the Layers menu.
-You may need to deactivate the default Position Layer Control stack entry ( and make sure the ranging works correctly.
+You can add one of these controls to the Plane plot stack by using the Add XYArray Control (button in the control panel toolbar, or the corresponding item in the Layers menu.
+You may need to deactivate the default Position Layer Control stack entry (as well to avoid confusion and make sure the ranging works correctly.
 This control is only available for the Plane plot.